davidgriesel/03_streaming_service_database_queries/README.md

       <p style="margin: auto;"><em>The catalogue included 958 English-language titles, all released in 2006, spanning 16 categories and five ratings.</em></p>
     </td>
     <td align="center" valign="middle" width="33%">
-      <p style="margin: auto;"><em>Total revenue amounted to ¤66 888, consisting of ¤60 785 in payments received and ¤6 103 in accrued charges from rentals that were returned but not yet paid.</em></p>
+      <p style="margin: auto;"><em>Total revenue amounted to ¤66 888,39 which included ¤6 103,48 in outstanding payments.</em></p>
     </td>
   </tr>
 </table>
 <br>

 ### 2. Revenue Contribution by Title
-The distribution of revenue was highly uneven with the top five highest-grossing titles each earning over ¤200, while the lowest performers brought in less than ¤8 each.
+Film-level earnings varied significantly, with the top five highest-grossing titles each earning over ¤200, while the lowest performers brought in less than ¤8 each.

 <table>
 <tr>